 6. Drawing the girdle

 We have not drawn the girdle.
-Using the Rectangle Tool, draw a rectangle that meets all the four points of the girdle’s edges.
+Using the Rectangle Tool, draw a rectangle that meets all four points of the girdle’s edges.
 Click once at the middle of the top line of the selected rectangle with the Pen Tool.
 This will add a new point.
 Click the Keyword Arrow Key and shift the point upwards.
 Do this for the bottom too.
 Now, Right+Click and select Arrange>Send to Back to cover the missing girdle.

 7. Finishing Touch

-The diamond won’t look perfect without the shinning glow and sparkling starburst.
+The diamond won’t look perfect without the shining glow and sparkling starburst.
 So let us make that too.
 Draw a circle and fill it with Radial Gradient from white to black and send it to the back of the diamond.

 Choose the Star Tool and drag a star on the canvas.
-Without releasing the mouse, press Arrow Up key to add additional points.
+Without releasing the mouse, press the Arrow Up key to add additional points.
 Hold Ctrl/Command and drag to increase the radius.
 Try to get a starburst as given below.